keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 * Information about other actors involved.
 For example, if your event is a user sharing content with another user, you could record the properties of the recipient.
 What is their name?
 To what groups do they belong?
 * Information about the session - How long has your app been running since this event occurred?
 Is this the user’s first session?
 * Information about the environment.
 What platform?
 What hardware?
 What version of your application?
-* Other relevant information about the “state of the universe” - If you think that sounds vague, I agree with you!
+* Other relevant information about the "state of the universe" - If you think that sounds vague, I agree with you!
 Think about anything else that might be handy to know later.
 If you’re making a farming game, record the items in a user’s garden and their coordinates.
 You might find some interesting usage patterns.
 Maybe people who spend over $30 all have statues in their garden --- maybe you could add more fancy decorations to the game to entice them to spend more?

 Though it might seem counter-intuitive and redundant to send the same information (e.g. user info, platform info) with every event, it will make it much easier for you to segment your data later.